MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-audit-mode-overview.md

 #### Install an update, advanced method

 You can install an LCU using DISM.
 This can be helpful if you're scripting the installation of the update.
 You can also use this method to add the update to an offline mounted image.
-See [Add updates to a Windows image](/windows-hardware/manufacture/desktop/servicing-the-image-with-windows-updates-sxs) for more information.
+For more information, see [Add updates to a Windows image](/windows-hardware/manufacture/desktop/servicing-the-image-with-windows-updates-sxs).

 Use DISM to install the LCU: